Support #79

 My original plan was to use QGIS and find the NDVI the traditional way, but after learning about Sentinel hub, I figured that might be a quicker way to get it done.
 I attached graphs of the NDVI over the past year for all four spots we pin pointed.
 Going from here, what sort of deliverables do we want?
 Do we want to show NDVI over time as a graph?
 Show NDVI for a specific day?
 Explain what NDVI is?
 The pictures are rough drafts and can be cleaned up.

-Updated by Joseph Potvin almost 2 years ago
+Updated by Joseph Potvin about 3 years ago

 Interesting -- we see the obvious night-day and spring-summer-autumn-winter variation.